wyl987/IBMPracticeProjectDataAnalysis/README.md

-# IBM Data Analysis with Python - Practice Projects
+# IBM Data Analysis with Python and Data Visualization with Python - Practice Projects
-This repository contains practice projects completed as part of the IBM Data Analysis with Python course.
-The course provides hands-on experience in data analysis, utilizing popular Python libraries such as Pandas, NumPy, Matplotlib, and Seaborn to manipulate and visualize data.
+This repository contains practice projects completed as part of the IBM Data Analysis with Python and Data Visualization with Python courses.
+Both courses provide hands-on experience in data analysis and visualization using popular Python libraries such as Pandas, NumPy, Matplotlib, Seaborn, Plotly, and Dash.

 ## Overview
-The IBM Data Analysis with Python course covers a wide range of topics and techniques for analyzing and visualizing data.
-In this repository, you will find projects where I applied the knowledge gained from the course to solve real-world data analysis challenges.
-These projects help in understanding how to:

-- **Importing Data Sets**: Learn how to import data from multiple sources using Python libraries to begin the data exploration process.
-- **Data Wrangling**: Master data cleaning and preprocessing tasks such as handling missing values, normalizing data, and converting categorical variables into numerical ones.
-- **Exploratory Data Analysis (EDA)**: Perform statistical analysis using measures like mean, median, and mode, visualize data distributions, and apply methods like Pearson correlation and Chi-square tests to analyze relationships.
-- **Model Development**: Develop linear regression models, evaluate their performance using metrics like R-squared and mean square error, and refine models using techniques such as polynomial regression and pipelines.
-- **Model Evaluation and Refinement**: Evaluate and refine models using Ridge Regression, identify overfitting and underfitting, and optimize models with Grid Search for hyperparameter tuning.
+These projects highlight my ability to:
+- **Data Analysis**: Import, clean, and preprocess data, perform exploratory data analysis (EDA), and develop and evaluate regression models.
+- **Data Visualization**: Create and customize various types of plots, including line, scatter, bar, and pie charts.
+Implement interactive dashboards using Plotly and Dash to create compelling data stories.

-For more details on the course, visit the [IBM Data Analysis with Python course](https://www.coursera.org/programs/sobma/learn/data-analysis-with-python?authProvider=bancolombia&source=search).
+For more details on the courses, visit the [IBM Data Analysis with Python course](https://www.coursera.org/learn/data-analysis-with-python) and [Data Visualization with Python](https://www.coursera.org/learn/python-for-data-visualization).

 ## Projects